caldempsey/HelloKafka/README.md

 # HelloKafka

 Hello Kafka is a learning repository responsible for containing Docker and Docker compose.
 It comes bundled with configuration for an introductory Kafka setup (no ensemble as of yet, but soon), as well as some hints, tips, notes, and guidelines as part of the organised documentation.
 Use me when you need Kafka, fast!
+Currently it only runs a minimal possible implementation, but this will be updated as and when I need more functionality for my servers.

 As a default, Kafka stores its logs in data/kafka and Zookeeper stores its data in data/zookeeper.
 We use the built in (development) zookeeper (for now).